Category Archives: German Royals

 Ena had three brothers:

 Raised in her grandmother’s household, the family moved constantly between Buckingham Palace, Windsor Castle, Balmoral Castle, and Osborne House.
 In January 1896, Ena’s father died of malaria while en route to fight in the Ashanti War.
-Following his death, Queen Victoria gave the family apartments at Kensington Palace where they lived while in London.
-After Queen Victoria’s death in 1901, Kensington Palace became their primary residence, along with Osborne Cottage on the grounds of Osborne House.
+Following his death, Queen Victoria gave the family apartments at Kensington Palace where they lived when in London.
+After Queen Victoria died in 1901, Kensington Palace became their primary residence, along with Osborne Cottage on the grounds of Osborne House.

 Assassination attempt at Alfonso and Victoria Eugenie's wedding, 1906.